fastoch/Docker_Course/README.md

 >[!important]
 >Actually, Compose V2 (2022-2025) has made the 'version' top-level element obsolete and no longer required.

-- Next, and most important step, we need to define our services:
+- Next, and most important step, we need to define our services/containers to be run:
 ```yaml
 services:
   web: